shazraz/Traffic-Sign-Classifier/README.md

 ### 3.2 Image Processing

-One the dataset is balanced, the images now need to be further processed before used for training.
+Once the dataset is balanced, the images are processed before used for training.
 This image processing consists of a number of steps:

-1. Conversion of images to grayscale using OpenCV to allow the model to train on traffic sign features
+1. Conversion of images to grayscale using openCV to allow the model to train on traffic sign features
-1. Image histogram equalization using the OpenCV CLAHE (Constrast-Limited Adaptive Histogram Equalization) to improve the illumination in the images.
+1. Image histogram equalization using the openCV CLAHE (Constrast-Limited Adaptive Histogram Equalization) algorithm to improve the illumination in the images.
 The poor brightness across some images can be seen in the data set visualization presented earlier in Section 2.2 Conversely, there are images included in the dataset that are over-exposed and also need to be normalized.
 This equalization is carried out on both the RGB images and grayscale images independently.
 The use of the CLAHE algorithm was based on the OpenCV [documentation](http://docs.opencv.org/3.1.0/d5/daf/tutorial_py_histogram_equalization.html) and introduces two additional hyper-parameters:
      * Tile Grid Size: 4x4, defines the # of tiles the image is divided into prior to equalization
      * Clip Limit: 2.0, defines the upper contrast limit of tiles to prevent noise amplification
 1. The (32,32,1) equalized grayscale images and (32,32,3) equalized RGB images are then merged to create a combined image of dimensions (32,32,4).
 This is done to provide the model with both the grayscale features as well as the color information embedded within the image which provides additional information for the classifier to train on.